 Medicinal Value:

-- Used to treat liver disorder and damage, including cirrhosis of the liver, jaundice, mushroom poisoning, and chronic hepatitis
+• Used to alleviate liver disorder and damage, including cirrhosis of the liver, jaundice, mushroom poisoning, and chronic hepatitis

-- Used to treat loss of appetite, gallbladder issues, heartburn
+• Used against loss of appetite, gallbladder issues, heartburn

-- Can also be used to treat diabetes, spleen diseases, malaria, depression, allergies, hangovers, and prostate cancer
+• Can also be used against diabetes, spleen diseases, malaria, depression, allergies, and hangovers

 When to Harvest: